pasalino/TinyLanding/README.md

 Your landing page and leads manager **out-of-the-box** with Node.js+Express.

 Create you landing page infrastructure in **30 second**.
-Tiny Landing is the easy out-of-the-box system for store **your leads in database** and manage it.
+Tiny Landing is the easy out-of-the-box system for store **your leads in sqllite database** and manage it.
 Use your HTML for create landing and don't worry about anything else.
 Tiny Landing is write in Node.js + Express and is ready to use for all javascript developer in easy way.

 ## Table Of Contents
 - [Tinylanding](#tinylanding)